Letter: The global world of ELLE Decoration

 I probably should have got all such visitations done when upstairs was still unclaimed, that point in a building project where the handover from the builder has not yet taken place.
 Your stuff has not rooted, the space is not personalised, just painted.
 It’s the point that estate agents like you to put a place back to if you’re tryng to sell so potential buyers can imagine it as their own, not yours.
 But I’m not that organised, and besides, I like to build the notion of home slowly.
 Thankfully we’re practically done upstairs now, just a closet to build to hide the boiler in the guest bathroom, and I don’t much care who sees that.
 But that’s it, this home is officially off radar for viewing from now on.
 Privacy, like many things, is only truly valued when it’s been taken away.
 As Gaston Bachelard, French philosopher and author of The Poetics of Space, once wrote, “The house shelters day-dreaming, the house protects the dreamer, the house allows one to dream in peace.”
 And yes, oh the irony, considering a substantial portion of this magazine is devoted precisely to peeking behind closed doors.
 But then, luckily for us, some people like to share more than others.

-First published in the November 2013 edition of ELLE Decoration UK
+First published as my Editor’s Letter in the November 2013 edition of ELLE Decoration UK

 Michelle Ogundehin is internationally renowned as an authority on interiors, trends and style.
 She is an influencer with expertise and the multi award-winning former Editor-in-Chief of ELLE Decoration UK.